Classification with Costly Features in Hierarchical Deep Sets

-Here, $(x, y)$ is a data point with its label, drawn from dataset $\mathcal D$, $\ell$ is the classification loss, $c$ is the cost of the given features, and $\lambda$ is a trade-off factor between the accuracy and the cost.
+Here, $\ell_{rl}$ denotes a classification loss, commonly defined as binary (0 in case of mismatch, -1 otherwise). $\lambda \in \mathbf R$ is a trade-off factor between the accuracy and the cost.
 Minimizing this objective means minimizing the expected classification loss together with the $\lambda$-scaled per-sample cost.
-In the original framework, each data point $x \in \mathbf R^n$ is a vector of $n$ features, each of which has a defined cost.
-Note that one of the differences to this paper is that in our case, each data point can be composed of an arbitrary number of features of different sizes, structured in a tree.

-Eq. \eqref{eq:cwcf_problem} allows construction of an MDP with an equivalent solution to the original goal, and so standard reinforcement learning (RL) techniques can be used \citep{dulac2012sequential,janisch2019classification}.
-In this MDP, an agent classifies one data point $(x, y)$ per episode.
-The state $s$ represents the currently observed features.
-At each step, the algorithm can either choose to reveal a single feature $k$ (and receive a reward of $-\lambda c(k)$) or to classify with a label $\hat y$, in which case the episode terminates, and the agent receives a reward of $-\ell(\hat y, y)$.
-A common choice for the loss function $\ell$ is a binary loss (1 in case of mismatch, 0 otherwise).
-Modifications to the framework that allow an average or strict budget are available \citep{dulac2012sequential,janisch2019sequential}.
+Alternatively, CwCF provides \citep{janisch2019sequential} two other possible objectives.
+First, the algorithm can be modified to allow the user to specify directly a per-sample average budget $b \in \mathbf R$ and avoid $\lambda$.
+The objective then becomes:

+Finally, it is possible to set a hard per-sample budget that cannot be exceeded for any sample.
+The objective is then:

+We chose to build our extensions with the objective in eq.~\eqref{eq:cwcf_problem}, as it corresponds to the vanilla algorithm, and the rest of the paper will mention only this one.
+If the application demands it, the other two objectives are also possible.
+We included them for completeness and reference.
+The interested reader can find more details about their implementation in \citep{janisch2019sequential}.

+The way to solve eq.~\eqref{eq:cwcf_problem} is to construct a special Markov decision process (MDP), in which a single sample $(x, y)$ is analyzed per episode and the total episode reward $R$ is: